1031 Exchanges on Maui: Tax Deferral, Equity Preservation & Strategic Real Estate Repositioning

 • Debt replacement should generally be maintained or increased

-Failure to meet these requirements may create taxable exposure.
+Failure to satisfy these requirements may create taxable exposure.

 Boot refers to the value received that does not qualify for tax deferral.